square/leakcanary/README.md

 }
 ```

-LeakCanary is in charge of dumping the heap and analyzing it.
-Its configuration can be updated at any time by replacing `LeakCanary.config`:
+LeakCanary can be configured by replacing `LeakCanary.config`:

 ```kotlin
 disableLeakCanaryButton.setOnClickListener {